 Introduction of northern quolls

 In May 2017, 54 adult northern quolls were introduced to the north-eastern tip of Indian Island, Bynoe Harbor, Northern Territory, Australia (1237’24.60”S, 13030’0.72”E) to field test the conservation strategy of targeted gene flow (Kelly & Phillips 2016).
-Quolls are a voracious, opportunistic generalist predator (< 1.5k g; Oakwood 1997), and their introduction presented a unique opportunity to monitor the behavioural and demographic impacts on grassland melomys (Melomys burtoni), a native mammalian granivorous prey species (mean body mass 56 g, 5.6–103.7 g).
+Quolls are a voracious, opportunistic generalist predator (< 1.5k g; Oakwood 1997), and their introduction presented an opportunity to monitor the behavioural and demographic impacts on grassland melomys (Melomys burtoni), a native mammalian granivorous prey species (mean body mass 56 g, 5.6–103.7 g).
 Immediately prior to the introduction of quolls, we started monitoring populations of melomys in one woodland and two monsoon vine thicket plots in the vicinity of where quolls were to be released and radio tracked.
-After quolls were introduced and tracked it became immediately apparent that quolls were largely avoiding monsoon vine thicket sites and these sites were dropped from the on-going monitoring.
+After quolls were introduced and tracked it became immediately apparent that quolls were largely avoiding monsoon vine thicket sites and, since these sites would neither be effective “impact” or “control” sites, these sites were dropped from the on-going monitoring.
+Because these sites had to be dropped from our monitoring, we missed the opportunity to implement a robust Before-After Impact-Control design.
 For this reason, we only present data from before the introduction of quolls from one invaded site.
-Most of our data compare quoll-invaded versus quoll-free sites over time, commencing within a few months of quoll arrival.
+Most of our data compare quoll-invaded (impact) versus quoll-free (control) sites over time, commencing within a few months of quoll arrival.

 Melomys population monitoring

-To determine whether the arrival of a novel predator resulted in demographic impacts (population size and survival) to native prey species, we monitored populations of melomys on Indian Island, during four trips occurring in May (site 1) and August 2017 (sites 2–7), April 2018 (sites 1–7), and May 2019 (sites 1–7).
-Melomys were caught from seven independent 1ha (100 m x 100 m) plots (sites 1–7) spread out across Indian Island using a standard mark-recapture trapping regime designed for a monitoring project (Begg et al. 1983; Kemper et al. 1987).
-Four “impact”, quoll-invaded sites were established in the north of the island in the vicinity of where quolls were released and three “control”, quoll-free sites were established in the south of the island.
-Sites in the north (quoll-invaded) and south (quoll-free) of the island were between 8.7 and 9.8km apart (Table 1) and were composed of similar habitat types.
+To determine whether the arrival of a novel predator resulted in demographic impacts (population size and survival) to native prey species, we monitored four “impact”, quoll-invaded sites established in the north of Indian island in the vicinity of where quolls were released and three “control”, quoll-free site established in the south of the island (Fig 1).
+Populations of melomys on Indian Island were monitored during four trips occurring immediately prior to the introduction of quolls in May (site 1) 2017, and after the introduction of quolls August 2017 (sites 2–7), April 2018 (sites 1–7), and May 2019 (sites 1–7).

+Melomys were monitored at seven independent 1ha (100 m x 100 m) plots (sites 1–7) spread out across Indian Island using a standard mark-recapture trapping regime designed for a monitoring project (Begg et al. 1983; Kemper et al. 1987).
+Sites in the north (quoll-invaded) and south (quoll-free) of the island were between 8.7 and 9.8km apart (Fig. 1; Table 1) and were composed of similar habitat types.
 The northern and southern sections of Indian Island are divided by mangrove habitat which is inundated at high tide.
-We assumed quolls would be confined to the northern half of the island for at least a few years.
 Cage and camera trapping as well as track surveys confirmed that quolls were present at the “impact” sites and absent from the “control” sites for the duration of the study (Jolly et al. unpub. data).

+Figure 1.
+Map showing the arrangement of grassland melomys (Melomys burtoni) monitoring sites on Indian Island, Northern Territory, Australia.
+Quolls were present at the four monitoring sites in the north of the island and quolls were absent from the three monitoring sites in the south of the island for the duration of the study.

 Table 1.
 Pairwise distance matrix between sites on Indian Island, Northern Territory, Australia.
 Quolls were present at sites 1–4 and quolls were absent at sites 5–7 for the duration of the study.